Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 What are the Signs You Need a Folate Test?

-Common signs and symptoms indicating a need for folate testing include fatigue, weakness, mouth sores, tongue swelling, changes in skin, hair, or nail pigmentation, shortness of breath, palpitations, cognitive difficulties, and unexplained anemia.
+Common signs and symptoms indicating a need for folate testing include fatigue, weakness, mouth sores, tongue swelling, skin changes, hair, nail pigmentation, shortness of breath, palpitations, cognitive difficulties, and unexplained anemia.

 Symptoms specific to anemia that suggest folate deficiency include: